Excerpt: Hiding In Plain Sight

 WMI's Delaware-side operation sits on land that has long served the interests of industry.
 Overlooking a rambling, mostly decommissioned US Steel factory, WMI now occupies the former grounds of the Warner Company.
 In the previous century, Warner surface mined the area for gravel and sand, much of which was shipped to its cement factory in Philadelphia.
 The area has since been converted into a reverse mine of sorts; instead of extraction, workers dump, pack and fill the earth with almost 40 million pounds of municipal wastes daily.

 Back on top of the GROWS landfill, 20-ton dump trucks gather at the low end of the working face, where they discharge their fetid cargo.
 Several feet up a dirt bank, a string of large trailers are being detached from semi trucks.
-In rapid succession each container is tipped almost vertical by a giant hydraulic lift and, within seconds, twenty-four tons of putrescence cascades down into the day's menacing valley of trash.
+In rapid succession each container is tipped almost vertically by a giant hydraulic lift and, within seconds, twenty-four tons of putrescence cascades down into the day's menacing valley of trash.
 In the middle of the dumping is a "landfill compactor"--which looks like a bulldozer on steroids with mammoth metal spiked wheels--that pitches back and forth, its 50 tons crushing the detritus into the earth.
 A smaller vehicle called a "track loader" maneuvers on tank treads, channeling the castoffs from kitchens and offices into the compactor's path.
 The place runs like a well-oiled machine, with only a handful of workers orchestrating the burial.

 Get a few hundred yards from the landfill's working face and it's hard to smell the rot or see the debris.
 The place is kept tidy with the help of 35-foot tall fencing made of "litter netting" that surrounds the perimeter of the site's two landfills.
 As a backup measure, teams of "paper pickers" constantly patrol the area retrieving discards carried off by the wind.
 Small misting machines dot fence tops, roads and hillsides, spraying a fine, invisible chemical-water mixture into the air, which binds with odor molecules and pulls them to the ground.